nikolaydubina/go-recipes/README.md

 ### ➡ Make graph of function calls in package

-This can be helpful to quickly track which packages current package is calling and why.
+This can be helpful to quickly track which packages current package is calling and why. — Ondrej Fabry (github.com/ofabry)

 ```